 On 27 October 1954 she sailed from Sydney for Japan to embark aircraft, men and equipment of No.77 Squadron, Royal Australian Air Force, and return them to Australia.
 Vengeance(I) sailed from Yokosuka on 19 November 1954 and arrived in Sydney on 3 December.

 Following a three month refit which was completed in February 1955, Vengeance(I) resumed training duties which occupied her until late April 1955.
 On 16 June 1955 she sailed from Sydney to commence the long passage to England and reversion to the Royal Navy, with almost 1,000 officers and sailors who were to commission HMAS Melbourne(II).

 Sailing via Singapore, Colombo, Aden, Suez, Port Said and Malta, Vengeance(I) arrived in Devonport on 13 August 1955, at which time administrative control was assumed by the Senior Officer Reserve Fleet, Plymouth.
 Vengeance(I) decommissioned on 25 October 1955 and reverted to the Royal Navy.
 HMAS Melbourne(II) was commissioned three days later on 28 October 1955.

 Vengeance(I) remained in the Reserve Fleet until 14 December 1956 when she was sold to Brazil.
-Following extensive reconstruction and modernisation in Rotterdam, Vengeance(I) was renamed and commissioned by the Brazilian Navy as Minas Gerais on 6 December 1960.
-The ship was further modernised in the late 1970s and early 1990s.
+Following extensive reconstruction and modernization in Rotterdam, Vengeance(I) was renamed and commissioned by the Brazilian Navy as Minas Gerais on 6 December 1960.
+The ship was further modernized in the late 1970s and early 1990's.